kasrajb/rtabmap-api-demo/README.md

   - `docker-compose.yml` and `Dockerfile`: Containerization setup.
   - `requirements.txt`: Python dependencies.

-- **Testing:**
-  - Use the provided test images in `data/test/` for localization testing.
-  - Ensure the database files in `data/database/` are accessible and correctly formatted.

 - **Logs:**
   - Application logs are stored in `LogF.txt` and `LogI.txt` for debugging and monitoring purposes.

-## Future Improvements

-- Add more endpoints for advanced RTAB-Map functionalities.
-- Optimize database queries for larger datasets.
-- Enhance security measures for production deployment.
-- Implement real-time localization using streaming data.
-- Add support for additional RTAB-Map parameters and configurations.

 ---